ajejdsn/dpd-201/README.md

 - cls() for screen cleaning

 ### 1.3: Additional info.
 By the specifications, display works at 10-24V voltage range.
-For the most correct display work, you can use 12V 1A Power supply, 19V Laptop Charger, or 24V DC PSU.
+For the most correct display work, you can use 12V 1A Power supply.
 Since the display uses the L7805 D-PAK to power the logic, it is strongly recommended to use power supplies from 10 to 12V.
-By specification, display can use US, ESC, CAN, CLR and some other commands, they can be sended by printA() I think, this display uses inverted TTL logic that inverts by the chip on the cash registrator M/B (example: MAX232 in Datecs FP-3530T), so we need to invert it by the software.
+~~By specification, display can use US, ESC, CAN, CLR and some other commands, they can be sended by printA()~~ ~~I think, this display uses inverted TTL logic that inverts by the chip on the cash registrator M/B (example: MAX232 in Datecs FP-3530T), so we need to invert it by the software.~~

 If you can improve something or tell about some issues, use the issues tab or contact this email: solidarqrd@gmail.com

-UPD:
+UPD1:
+There are some mistakes in my troughts.

+Researched the display and cash register schematics, and find out this thing:
+In the ECR motherboard we have a MAX232 or ADM202 IC at the Customer Display port.

+...But in the display schematic we have a transistor cascade instead of IC, it will remove -12V signal, but all the common-emitter circuits has one problem: The signal inverts.

+..So the display developers used a software inverting in the CPU code.
+Somehow it works not only with 12V signals, but also device can normally receive 5V, and, I guess, 3.3V TTL.

+Also I guess that we can make even the complete UART, because one of the CN1 pins goes to the C1162A Dout pin(U2).
+However, I don't know what the logic level used in output, so it'll be risky.
+UPD 2:
 Disassembled the original firmware of display, and found something interesting.

 ```